 There is so much hype about Bain in the consulting world, it shouldn’t surprise you that it sits pretty on our list at #1.
-Vault recognized Bain as the “Best place to work in 2015” in the entire U.S., and the firm has consistently received such honors the past nine years running.
+Vault recognized Bain as the “Best place to work in 2021” in the entire U.S., and the firm has consistently received such honors the past 15 years running.

 The firm has two offices in this region: in San Francisco and Palo Alto.
 The San Francisco office is focused mainly (but not exclusively) on technology & telecommunications, private equity, healthcare, retail & consumer goods, and utilities & energy.
 This office’s stated priority is going green and creating social impact through knowledge.